krebstar01/POC/com.watermark/README.md

   "Ticket": "b6411eec-340d-4199-bbd3-46ea497c908e",
   "Message": "You have requested a Book to be processed \n please check back later with the following ticket number \n /service/status/retrieveDocumentByTicket/b6411eec-340d-4199-bbd3-46ea497c908e"
 }

-if the user polls the retrieveAllDocuments endpoint, GET /status/retrieveAllDocuments
+GET /status/retrieveAllDocuments

-The Document will be listed with the Status of "SUBMITTED"
+if the user polls the retrieveAllDocuments endpoint, the newly created document will be listed with the Status of "SUBMITTED"

-Users can then poll the retrieveDocumentByTicketAsync to get the status of there document

-there  are three statuses a document can have:
+Users can then poll the retrieveDocumentByTicketAsync to get the status of there document There  are three statuses a document can have:

 SUBMITTED
 UNDERWAY
 FINISHED